freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 750.1

 That matched all the numbers and replaced them with the same numbers.
 All you need to do is match everything else on each line and replace it with only the numbers.
-Add `.*` at the end of the `sed` matching pattern so it mathes everything, captures the numbers, and replaces everything with the captured numbers.
+Add `.*` at the end of the `sed` matching pattern so it matches everything, captures the numbers, and replaces everything with the captured numbers.

 #### HINTS

 - The previous command was `grep 'meow[a-z]*' kitty_ipsum_1.txt -n | sed -E 's/([0-9]+)/\1/'`
+- The new `sed` argument should be `'s/([0-9]+).*/\1/'`
 - Enter `grep -n 'meow[a-z]*' kitty_ipsum_1.txt | sed -E 's/([0-9]+).*/\1/'` in the terminal

 ## 760. previous with >> kitty_info